-Lapse Risk and CAT Risk contributed the greatest to the Life Underwriting risk of the Company with 34% each.
-The impact of diversification was around 28%.
+Lapse Risk contributed the greatest to the Life Underwriting risk of the Company with 39%.
+The impact of diversification was around 27%.

 Health Underwriting Risk

 The capital requirement for Health Underwriting risk is the sum of the Health Underwriting risk components plus the diversification effects.
 The Health Underwriting risk components are the similar to life technique underwriting risk, the non-similar to life technique health risk and the health catastrophe risk.